onemoonsci/nmrfxprocessordocs/pages/01.processor/03.processor/01.processoroverall/docs.md

     Spectrum
     :  The fully processed data (in all dimensions).
 This represents the processed data as output to the output file.

-In FID, and FID w/OPs mode the dispalyed FID depends on what dimension titled pane is currently open.
+In **FID**, and **FID w/OPs** modes the displayed FID depends on what dimension titled pane is currently open.
 For example, with *Dimension 1* opened, the direct (first) dimension of the dataset will be shown.
 If the dataset has more than one dimension and the *Dimension 2* panel is opened then the first indirect (second dataset dimension) will be shown.
 NMRFx Analyst is capable of extracting a vector along indirect dimensions so that one can see and observe the effect of processing operations not only on the directly detected FID, but also on indirectly detected FIDs.
 The utility (and sometimes capability) of showing these "indirectg FIDs" will depend on the type of experiment and its sensitivity.
 But for many experiments it can be useful to do initial set up of the phases of the indirect dimension.